chrisnmorrison/openmastery/learn/java/fundamentals/ArrayList.md

 No, this does not work.
 ArrayLists are objects, and objects (aka refereence types) are stored differently than primitive types, which are easy to print.
 Primitives are stored on the stack, and reference types are stored on the heap.
 Reference type variables store a memory address to the object on the heap, rather than the actual object.
 So, calling `System.out.println()` on an object prints the memory address of the object.. not very helpful!

-An extra step is necessary to print an ArrayList, or any object for that matter.
+An extra step is necessary to print an ArrayList, or any object.
 But, keep in mind that the method may differ depending on the type of object.
 The following works for ArrayLists that contain boxed primitive data, or `Strings`.

 ```java
 ArrayList<String> myList = new ArrayList<String>();